DevelAngel/swayr/README.md

 [![latest release](https://img.shields.io/crates/v/swayr.svg)](https://crates.io/crates/swayr)

+> **Note on terminology:** When starting this project, I somehow confused the
+> terms most-recently-used (MRU) and least-recently-used (LRU).
+I've meant the
+> former but called it last-recently-used whose meaning is the same as
+> most-recently-used but whose abbreviation LRU is actually the opposite.
+So
+> now there are many commands with `lru` in their name: it always means
+> most-recently-used (MRU), not least-recently-used (LRU).
+It's too late to
+> rename the commands.
+Maybe I'll add aliases at some point and deprecate the
+> old names...

 Swayr consists of a daemon, and a client.
 The `swayrd` daemon records window/workspace creations, deletions, and focus changes using sway's JSON IPC interface.
 The `swayr` client offers subcommands, see `swayr --help`, and